nrwl/nx/docs/guides/react-and-angular.md

 To show how Nx does it, let's build two applications (one in Angular, and one in React) that will use a library of shared web components.

-## What is Nx

-Nx is a set of Angular CLI power-ups for modern development.
-With Nx, you can:

-- Use modern tools like Cypress and Jest
-- Build full-stack applications and share code between the backend and the frontend
-- Use effective development practices pioneered at Google

-Let's see how we can use Nx to organize this development workflow.

 ## Creating a New Nx Workspace

 Let's start by creating a new Nx workspace.
 The easiest way to do it is to use npx.